Xboyshake/Myspace/README.md

 Hello Everyone!

-I am abhishek and I have decided to change my life by challening myself with all sorts of fears I have.
+I am abhishek and I have decided to change my life by challenging myself with all sorts of fears I have.